 You will be using fabric strips to cover each contour of your window cornice.
 Determine the fabric width by inserting a tape measure into a fabric groove and bringing it around and inserting it into the next fabric groove and add 1? to 1 1/2? depending on the thickness of the fabric.
 To determine the length of your fabric strips, measure the front of the cornice, add the length of the two returns then add three inches.
 This will give you enough length to cover the cornice and fold over a hem at each end of the cornice.

 >>>Helpful Hint: For a gathered affect add 3 inches, instead of 1?, to the width and double or triple the length of your fabric strip, depending upon the amount of gathers you want.

 If you should run out of fabric or need to start the next piece DON’T PANIC!
 Simply fold the next strip of fabric over and lay it on top of the first strip.
 Continue tucking as you have been doing.

 If your cornice can be seen from the outside or as you walk through an Arcadia door, for example, you will probably want to finish the back with fabric as well.
 As before, measure the length and width and simply tuck into the grooves on the back.

 When tucking the body of the cornice, place the cornice across a table top to provide support.
 Do not prop it up on the ends of the returns and tuck the fabric.
-EPS is very strong, but can be broken.
+Styrofoam is very strong, but can be broken.
 If you should accidentally break a section, however, you can simply glue it back together!!

 B. Applying Your Fabric Strips